Chion82/native-base-web-gitbook/intro/components.md

 Components
 ----------
 Most components from [NativeBase](http://nativebase.io/) are included with same features and parameters.
-You can read the [NativeBase documentation](http://nativebase.io/docs/v0.5.7/) to use them in NativeBase-web while we are working on our gitbook.
+You can read the [NativeBase documentation](http://nativebase.io/docs/v0.5.7/) to use them in native-base-web while we are working on our gitbook.

 Working components:
 * Anatomy